castorini/onboarding/ura.md

 I usually have a backlog of tasks I'd like to get done.
 If you work directly with me, you'll likely be given a task that is more focused on software engineering.
-My hacking these days focus mostly on things like tooling, UIs, and generally improving the experience in our Anserini/Pyserini toolkits.
+My hacking these days focuses mostly on things like tooling, UIs, and generally improving the experience in our Anserini/Pyserini toolkits.
 You might even call these tasks "boring".

 However, you get direct interactions with me, and my tasks allow you to make observable, concrete progress.